 So far, the Hammer films have shown two versions of Frankenstein's creation of his original monster, both very different, and both narrated by Frankenstein himself.
 In Curse, Frankenstein's own testimony shows him to be a callous, murderous monster, while in his story in Evil he claims to have been genuinely concerned for his creature, and guilty of no crime beyond making the Monster.
 In the next film, Frankenstein Created Woman, Frankenstein is less benevolent than here, but neither is he especially malicious, and in the film after that, in Frankenstein Must Be Destroyed, he is at his most malevolent yet.

-Then again, what if it isn't?
-Interestingly, Evil doesn't mention either Frankenstein's first name.
+Interestingly, Evil doesn't mention Frankenstein's first name.
 Yes, this man is Baron Frankenstein, but is he Baron Victor von Frankenstein?
 What if he's another member of the prodigious Frankenstein family?
 It explains Frankenstein's different demeanor, but I guess no better than the separate continuity theory does.

-The original novel is ambivalent about whether Frankenstein is a villain or a thwarted visionary, and the first two Universal Frankensteins reflect that ambivalence.
+Mary Shelley's original novel is ambivalent about whether Frankenstein is a villain or a thwarted visionary, and the first two Universal Frankensteins reflect that ambivalence.
 The Hammer series usually comes down pretty heavy on 'villain'.
-In recasting the Baron as a tragic counter-cultural hero, Evil of Frankenstein is the main exception to this rule--which makes its title more than a little ironic
+In recasting the Baron as a tragic counter-cultural hero, Evil of Frankenstein is the main exception to this rule--which makes its title more than a little ironic.